 The national indicators will also have a specific role as they must be referred to by public services boards in Wales when they are analysing the state of economic, social, environmental and cultural well-being in their areas.

 The report should also be used by public bodies to develop and review well-being assessments and to set and review well-being objectives required under the Well-being of Future Generations (Wales) Act.

 The annual well-being report must also be taken into account by the Future Generations Commissioner for Wales when they prepare and publish their ‘Future Generations Report’.

-In Scotland, the National Performance Framework (NPF) sets out a vision for national well-being and measures achievement in relation to this.
-The new NPF was launched on 11 June 2018 following an extensive open review process and is underpinned by statute (the Community Empowerment (Scotland) Act 2015).
+In Scotland, the National Performance Framework (NPF) sets out a vision for national wellbeing and measures achievement in relation to this.
+A revised NPF was launched in June 2018 following an open review process and is underpinned by statute (the Community Empowerment (Scotland) Act 2015).